jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 Flexibility and collaboration

-Please remember that flexibility is the key.
-Please tailor the modelto the client’s needs and capabilities.
-Some people will do great with a full 5-part model, while for others a simplified variant or a focus on the Box/Arrow In/Arrow Out model will be better.
+Remember that the key is flexibility.
+Adjust the model to the needs and capabilities of the client.
+Some will do well with the full 5-part model, while for others, a simplified variant or focus on the Box/Arrow In/Arrow Out Model will be better.

-• Helps him better understand his own experience.
+• Helps them better understand their own experiences.

 • Strengthens the client’s sense of agency.